zapier/zapier-platform/packages/cli/README-source.md

   <a href="https://www.npmjs.com/package/zapier-platform-cli"><img src="https://img.shields.io/npm/v/zapier-platform-cli.svg" alt="npm version"></a>
 </p>

 Zapier is a platform for creating integrations and workflows.
-This CLI is your gateway to creating custom applications on the Zapier platform.
+This CLI is your gateway to creating custom integrations on the Zapier platform.

 You may find some documents on the Zapier site duplicate or outdated.
 The most up-to-date contents are always available on GitHub: